Chaliyar: Name

 The river has three names - Chaliyar, Nilambur River, and Beypore puzha, of which the first one is more popular.
 The river meets the Lakshadweep Sea at an 'azhi' (estuary), the southern part of which is known as Chaliyam and northern part as Beypore.
-Unlike many other rivers in Kerala, Chaliyar does not dry up during the drought season in March and April.
+Unlike many other rivers in Kerala, Chaliyar does not dry up during the dry season in December and March.

 Chaliyar is also the name of a place and a Grama panchayat in Nilambur Taluk, which is located near the Nilambur Municipality, where Conolly's plot, the oldest manmade teak plantation in the world is located.